trstlabs/intento/docs/contracts/IBC.md

 1. Remove tedious tasks: Auto-claim rewards, resolve prediction markets, liquidate assets
 2. NFT buying - buy or mint NFTs recurringly
 3. Lottery - Make a fully on-chain lottery with tokens transferred over IBC
 4. In-game battling with time-based winner appointment for NFTs on other chains.
-Give allowance for a game contract on Trustless Hub to use your NFT in an in-game battle
+Give allowance for a game contract on Intento to use your NFT in an in-game battle